Moyowalker/onye-test/frontend/README.md

 3. **Query history**: Save recent queries in localStorage so users can revisit them

-4. **Export results**: Add a button to download results as CSV or PDF
+4. **Export results**: Done — you can download results as CSV or print/save as PDF from the Results header

 5. **Responsive charts**: The Recharts work okay on mobile but could be better optimized for small screens